Discover How Health Insurance in Portugal Works For Expats

 Secondly, expats from several non-EU countries have reciprocal healthcare agreements with Portugal.
 This list includes Andorra, Brazil, Cape Verde, and Morocco.
 As such, they can use the public healthcare system in Portugal for little to no cost.

 Finally, all permanent residents in Portugal qualify to use the public healthcare system.
 While this does not help short term residents or tourists – who should all carry travel medical insurance for visiting Portugal – it does mean that those who have relocated to Portugal long term are eligible for care.

 Read: Expat Insurance Plans

 What You Need To Know About the Application Process

 The first step towards gaining health insurance for foreigners in Portugal is to have health insurance!
 It sounds like circular logic, but in order to get a residence or work visa, would-be expats must demonstrate that they carry private health insurance.
 The same applies to students who are not from the EU.
 This is so they will not be a burden to the state by arriving ill or not having adequate coverage to provide for their care should they fall ill.
 The process of obtaining a residence permit can be expedited by visiting a local Junta de Freguesia or Parish Council office.
 They will issue a certificate confirming you have more than 90 days of residency in Portugal.

 The next step for expats is to obtain a Portuguese número de contribuinte, the equivalent of a social security number.
 Employers usually do this on behalf of their employees but self-employed individuals will need to do it on their own.

-With your social security number and residency permit in hand, you head to your local health services center.
+With your SS number and residency permit in hand, you head to your local health services center.
 Once there, you fill out an application and receive your healthcare card, necessary for accessing the public healthcare system.